tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 may then leak their local IP address.
 Thus, when Oblivious DoH answers are returned without DNSSEC, Privacy-Sensitive Connections concerned about this attack SHOULD conceal their IP address via a TLS- or HTTP-layer proxy or some other tunneling mechanism.

+An adversary able to see traffic on each path of an Adaptive DNS query, i.e., from client to proxy, proxy to target, and target to the DNS infrastructure, can link queries to specific clients with high probability.
+Failure to observe traffic on any one of these path segments makes this linkability increasingly more difficult.
+For example, if an adversary can only observe traffic between a client and proxy and egreess traffic from a target, then the likelihood of linking queries to clients depends, to some extent, on how many queries that target is resolving.

+Malicious adversaries may block client connections to all proxy services as a Denial-of-Service (DoS) measure.
+Clients which cannot connect to any proxy may, by local policy, fall back to unencrypted DNS if this occurs.

 # IANA Considerations {#iana}